 Presentation and organisation are two very important qualities to exhibit when applying for a home loan to greater your chance of success.
-Therefore, it is very important to be aware of the below points before visiting your financial institution.
+Of course your income and savings comes first, but there are plenty of points to consider along the way.

 In Australia there are some minimal requirements you should meet before applying for a home loan.
 These include:

 - Being at least 18 years of age,

 - Holding an Australian or New Zealand citizenship, permanent residency or a 457 Visa,

 - Meet minimum income requirements,